Information for Schools and Childcare Facilities

 Providing Guidance to Parents for Fall 2020

 In an effort to help Saginaw County parents weigh their decision to send their children back to school or keep them home for virtual learning, Saginaw County Health Department hosted a Parent Forum on Wednesday, August 12th.
-Click here to view the this event.
+Click here to view this event.

 Guidance Documents from Return to School Toolkit (Part B)